atibhis/XKDR-Assignment/README.md

 ```
 python webscrape/webscrape.py example.json
 ```
 Here, `webscrape/webscrape.py` this is the python script that executes the webscraping and `example.json` is the system input.
+On running the command, two files will be saved - the historical data in a csv format (eg: `INFY.csv`) for the stock and the corresponding html file for the graph (eg: `INFY.html`).

 The input should be in a JSON format.